LCBH/UKano/examples/README.md

 - CPU: Intel(R) Xeon(R) CPU X5650 @ 2.67GHz / stepping: 2 / microcode: 0x13 / cpu MHz: 2659.937 / cache size: 12288 KB
 - RAM: 47GO

-Legend: time in seconds when verification was successful and :x: when condition could not be established and -- when it was not necessary to build idealizations manually (i.e., user defined).
+Legend: time in seconds when verification was successful, :x: when condition could not be established, :curly_loop: when the verification took too much time (>2 hours) or too much memory (>10GO of RAM), and, -- when it was not necessary to build idealizations manually (i.e., user defined).
 The different columns for FO (i.e., frame opacity) refers to the different heuristics of UKano to build idealization:
 - "greedy" corresponds to the option `--idea-greedy`